Blue Line (Ahmedabad Metro): History

 The ground breaking ceremony was held on 14 March 2015 for the construction of 6.5 km long Vastral – Apparel Park stretch of Blue Line of the Phase-1 in presence of then Gujarat Chief Minister, Anandiben Patel.
 The work started in March 2016.
 The trial runs were carried out on the section in February 2019.
 The section was inaugurated on 4 March 2019 by Indian Prime Minister Narendra Modi along with Chief Minister of Gujarat Vijay Rupani and Deputy Chief Minister Nitinbhai Patel.
 It opened to the public on 6 March 2019.
 Except 1.4 km-long Thaltej-Thaltej Gam section and two metro stations, Thaltej Gam and Kankaria East, the Phase-1 was inaugurated on 30 September 2022 by Prime Minister Modi.
 The Blue Line was opened to public on 2 October 2022.
 On opening day, total 41,700 tickets were sold, generating revenue of ₹6 lakh, and total 72 trips were made.
 On next day, 17,000 people travelled on 44 trips.
 The Kankaria East station was opened on 5 March 2024.
 Thaltej Gam station and adjoining 1.4 km (0.870 mi)-long section leading to Thaltej station were opened on 8 December 2024.

+Under Phase 3A, the Blue Line will be extended from Thaltej Gam to Godhavi with two distinct elevated corridors with total 10.8 km long corridor with nine stations: 3.313 km long Thaltej Gam to Canal Road Metro Station corridor with three elevated stations and 7.505 km long Canal Road Metro Station to Godhavi Metro-cum-Rapid Rail Transit System hybrid corridor with six stations.
+This extension will connect to upcoming SWASA (South West Ahmedabad Sports Arena) and further to Sanand.